 1.)
 Dancing creates vulnerability, and vulnerability breaks down walls.

-When people dance, they are expressing themselves in ways not often allowed in “everyday” society.
+When people dance, they express themselves in ways not often allowed in “everyday” life.
 As the Hopi proverbs goes, “To watch us dance is to hear our hearts speak.”
-Agnes de Mille said, “Bodies never lie.”
-Dance-movement therapists know the power of movement as a tool for saying the unspeakable.
-Dancing, especially improvisational dancing, can be a way for people to let their guards down, to express their inner selves, and to communicate their emotions, opinions, and values.
+Dancing can be a way for people to let their guards down, to express their inner selves, and to communicate their emotions, opinions, and values.
 When a safe space is created for people to dance expressively together, the vulnerability created through movement can be cherished and celebrated.
 In doing so, the walls that often separate people in “real life” can come tumbling down, replaced by bridges of communication, understanding, and respect.

 2.)
 The community that creates together, stays together.

 Once the initial feelings of vulnerability are acknowledged and honored, and the walls between people are removed, communities can work together in new, exciting, and honest ways.
 Nothing creates the sense of “We’re all in this together” like moving together in ways that are unfamiliar, challenging, silly, complicated, or just plain fun!
-Taking that a step further by collaborating to reach a common goal, such as learning or creating a dance together, adds an additional level of community-building.
-Solving movement problems and creating artistic work together teaches cooperation, communication, and compassion, and leads to a sense of community accomplishment unlike anything else!
+Collaborating to reach a common goal, like solving movement problems or creating artistic work together teaches cooperation, communication, and compassion, and leads to a sense of community accomplishment unlike anything else!

 3.)
 Open bodies lead to open minds.

-When people are asked to “try on” different types of movement, they are really being asked to experience new perspectives, new attitudes, and new ways of doing, thinking, and being in the world.
+When people explore different types of movement, they experience new perspectives, new attitudes, and new ways of doing, thinking, and being in the world.
 What better way to teach about diversity?
 Experiencing the dance of “another,” be it another individual or another culture, helps people to understand life outside themselves and their own points of view.
 Learning about and experiencing the many genres and styles of the seemingly-singular thing known as “dance” can help people hold multiple perspectives at once.
-Dance is not black and white, in fact it is the shades of grey that make it so interesting to so many people.
-The same is true of the world around us; it is the nuances of its inhabitants that make the world such a wonderful place.
+Dance is not black and white; in fact, it is the shades of grey that make it so interesting to so many people.
+The same is true of the world around us: it is the nuances of its inhabitants that make the world such a wonderful place.
 We don’t have to master or even like every style of dance to appreciate it as a whole, and we don’t have to agree with everything our neighbor does or believes to respect him or her.
 Moreover, specific dance activities such as mirroring, call and response, and improvisation games can help people learn to relate to one another and to communicate peacefully.
-Current research from the fields of dance-movement therapy and neuroscience suggests that some dance activities can even lead to the development of empathy, which is a vital component of community.
+Research from the fields of dance-movement therapy and neuroscience suggests that some dance activities can even lead to the development of empathy, which is a vital component of community.